shader-slang/slang/docs/user-guide/04-interfaces-generics.md

 }
 ```

-Slang's syntax for defining interfaces are similar to C# and Swift.
+Slang's syntax for defining interfaces are similar to `interface`s in C# and `protocal`s in Swift.
 In this example, the `IFoo` interface establishes a contract that any type conforming to this interface must provide a method named `myMethod` that accepts a `float` argument and returns an `int` value.

 A `struct` type may declare its conformance to an `interface` via the following syntax:
 ```C#